Clifford Algebras, Clifford Groups, and a Generalization of the Quaternions: Clifford Algebras

 The main reasons why the rotations in $\mSO{3}$ can be represented by unit quaternions are the following: \begin{enumerate} \item[(1)] For every nonzero vector $u\in\reals^3$, the reflection $s_u$ about the hyperplane perpendicular to $u$ is represented by the map

-where $u$ and $v$ are viewed as pure quaternions in $\quat$ (i.e., if $u = (u_1, u_2, u_2)$, then view $u$ as $u_1\qi + u_2\qj + u_3\qk$, and similarly for $v$). \item[(2)] The group $\mSO{3}$ is generated by the reflections. \end{enumerate}
+where $u$ and $v$ are viewed as pure quaternions in $\quat$ ({\it i.e.}, if $u = (u_1, u_2, u_2)$, then view $u$ as $u_1\qi + u_2\qj + u_3\qk$, and similarly for $v$). \item[(2)] The group $\mSO{3}$ is generated by the reflections. \end{enumerate}

-As one can imagine, a successful generalization of the quaternions, i.e., the discovery of a group, $G$ inducing the rotations in $\mSO{n}$ {\it via\/} a linear action, depends on the ability to generalize properties (1) and (2) above.
+As one can imagine, a successful generalization of the quaternions, {\it i.e.}, the discovery of a group $G$ inducing the rotations in $\mSO{n}$ {\it via\/} a linear action, depends on the ability to generalize properties (1) and (2) above.
 Fortunately, it is true that the group $\mSO{n}$ is generated by the hyperplane reflections.
-In fact, this is also true for the orthogonal group, $\mO{n}$, and more generally, for the group of direct isometries, $\mO{\Phi}$, of any nondegenerate quadratic form, $\Phi$, by the {\it Cartan-Dieudonn\'e theorem\/} (for instance, see Bourbaki \cite{BourbakiA3}, or Gallier \cite{Gallbook2}, Chapter 7, Theorem 7.2.1).
+In fact, this is also true for the orthogonal group $\mO{n}$, and more generally for the group of direct isometries $\mO{\Phi}$ of any nondegenerate quadratic form $\Phi$, by the {\it Cartan-Dieudonn\'e theorem\/} (for instance, see Bourbaki \cite{BourbakiA3}, or Gallier \cite{Gallbook2}, Chapter 7, Theorem 7.2.1).
 In order to generalize (2), we need to understand how the group $G$ acts on $\reals^n$.
-Now, the case $n = 3$ is special, because the underlying space, $\reals^3$, on which the rotations act, can be embedded as the pure quaternions in $\quat$.
+Now, the case $n = 3$ is special, because the underlying space $\reals^3$ on which the rotations act can be embedded as the pure quaternions in $\quat$.
 The case $n = 4$ is also special, because $\reals^4$ is the underlying space of $\quat$.
 The generalization to $n\geq 5$ requires more machinery, namely, the notions of Clifford groups and Clifford algebras.
-As we will see, for every $n \geq 2$, there is a compact, connected (and simply connected when $n\geq 3$) group, $\mSpin{n}$, the ``spinor group,'' and a surjective homomorphism, $\mapdef{\rho}{\mSpin{n}}{\mSO{n}}$, whose kernel is $\{-1, 1\}$.
-This time, $\mSpin{n}$ acts directly on $\reals^n$, because $\mSpin{n}$ is a certain subgroup of the group of units of the {\it Clifford algebra\/}, $\mCl_n$, and $\reals^n$ is naturally a subspace of $\mCl_n$.